carmecorbi/mcv-c5-team1/README.md

 </p>

 > [!IMPORTANT]
-> The presentation of this group is available [here](https://docs.google.com/presentation/d/1onJR_VTOPrIKAmnns2oJ8fN6PDFmgm4PDqSOmdVWWFY/edit?usp=sharing).
+> The presentation of W1 from this group is available [here](https://docs.google.com/presentation/d/1onJR_VTOPrIKAmnns2oJ8fN6PDFmgm4PDqSOmdVWWFY/edit?usp=sharing).
+If for some reason you don't have permissions to access it, contact any of the administrators of this repository.

+> [!IMPORTANT]
+> The presentation of W2 from this group is available [here](https://docs.google.com/presentation/d/1-VsnziZDube8XFzq-4NXA-_pu9qTRQsRqr77MLSaIro/edit?usp=sharing).
 If for some reason you don't have permissions to access it, contact any of the administrators of this repository.
 ## Table of Contents

 - [Introduction](#introduction)